-Much of the art captures the feeling of Northern Michigan, so you won’t forget your time in the region.
-Aartvark Studio and Gallery is a 40 year old photography studio that has won a Kodak Gallery Award.
-They offer photography services, custom framing, as well as bespoke framing and the sale of gorgeous photographs for your home.
-Artsy One Tours offers tours of the local art scene tailored to your interests if you want to see more of it.
+Much of the artwork reflects the spirit of Northern Michigan, ensuring that you remember your visit.
+Aartvark Studio and Gallery is a Kodak Gallery Award-winning photography studio with a 40-year history.
+They provide photography services, as well as bespoke framing and the sale of gorgeous photographs for your home.
+Artsy One Tours offers tours of the local art scene suited to your interests if you want to see more of it.

 If you want some nice dining options and nightlife, Charlevoix offers plenty to choose from.
 If you want to wander and eat great food, consider one of the Michigan food tours.
-You can find a number of wineries in the area, or tap rooms if you prefer beer.
+You can find a number of wineries in the area, or taprooms if you prefer beer.
 The Landings is a great restaurant to visit in the summer.
 You can pull your boat right up to the restaurant.
 If you want American dining and a full bar, be sure to visit The Landings.
 Charlevoix has plenty to see and do even if you want to stay in town.

 East Jordan Michigan

 East Jordan is located at the end of Lake Charlevoix’s south arm.
 The Jordan River’s mouth runs through the town.
 The Jordan River is an excellent place to go fly fishing if you enjoy it.
 The Raven Ridge Nature Preserve, according to visitors, includes 140 acres of wooded ridges and open land to explore.
 Student archaeologists are welcome to come here and dig at the old homestead.
 Around the remnants of logging operations, the Sleepy Hollow Nature Preserve comprises 55 acres of second-growth forest.
 Brook trout can be found in a stream.
 More information about an easy washing trail can be found here.